emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 Types are used mainly for filter activation.

-The type is stored as part of the event itself, so you can also use the type to search for it in Kibana.
+The type is stored as part of the event itself, so you can also use the type to search for it in GUI.

 If you try to set a type on an event that already has one (for example when you send an event from a shipper to an indexer) then a new input will not override the existing type.
-A type set at the shipper stays with that event for its life even when sent to another Logstash server.
+A type set at the shipper stays with that event for its life even when sent to another Network Probe server.

-### Logstash - Input Kafka
+### Input Kafka

 This input will read events from a Kafka topic.